-I then learnt about the legend of the Mermaid of Zennor and have already written about on this site https://laetitialathamjones.com/2016/08/02/cornish-mermaid-legends/
+I then learnt about the legend of the Mermaid of Zennor and have already written about on this site.
+See Mermaid of Zennor

-I have seen the mermaid carving upon the side of the chair within St Senara’s church in Zennor.
+It was a delight to see the mermaid carving upon the side of the pew within St Senara’s church in Zennor.

-The time-battered chair is tucked away in the side aisle and holds the scars from more than 500 years of constant use.
+The worn pew is tucked away in a side-aisle and shows the scars of over 500 years constant use.

-Recently I visited The Healing Star in Penzance where they had displayed a cast of the Mermaid of Zennor carving by Rory Te Tigo.
-He had left it there hoping that they would sell it for him.
-Each time I entered the shop I was entranced by it, especially as I had found little memorabilia of this particular mermaid.
-When I eventually decided to purchase her, I visited the shop to discover that Rory had collected the mermaid as he intended to display her at an event.
-I contacted him and he kindly offered to make another for me and requested I gave him a period of three weeks to do so.
+Recently I visited The Healing Star in Penzance where they displayed a plaster cast of the Mermaid of Zennor by Rory Te Tigo.
+He left it in the shop hoping they could sell it for him.
+Each time I visited I was entranced by it, especially as there is little memorabilia of this particular mermaid.
+When I eventually decided to purchase it, Rory had collected the mermaid as he planned to display her at an event.
+I contacted him and he kindly offered to make another for me over a period of three weeks.

 I am now the proud owner of a Mermaid of Zennor which is about the same size as the one in the church.
-Rory described how he created her, as you can see by the photographs he works with precision and achieves wonderful results.
+Rory described in great detail how he created her, as you can see by John Isaac’s wonderful photographs Rory works with precision and achieves wonderful results.
 Her powerful presence graces our home and brings with her the blessings of the sea.